Chapter Twenty-Five - February 22, 2015 - Southeast Symphony - American Legacy Concert (The Night Before)

 I discovered something over the last two nights of rehearsals with the Southeast Symphony... something I'd lost touch with in the course of the last few years.
 I remembered why I really wanted to pick up the piano again... to collaborate with other musicians.
 People who raise the bar and make you want to do better...
 Who make you excited to be in the room.

 When Maestro Anthony Parnther first asked me to do "Rhapsody in Blue", I immediately had one goal in mind.
-I had performed the Gershwin before in high school and then as a last minute replacement in my solo recital with an accompanist, putting it back together in a week after having not touched it in 20 years.
+I had performed the Gershwin before in high school, then as a last minute replacement in my solo recital with an accompanist, putting it back together in a week after having not touched it in 20 years.
+And not really counting the performance with the MMO at the Beach Club.
 With the Southeast Symphony, I was going to relearn this piece to the T, and make sure I was respecting every musician on stage with me by not slopping through it.

 My accompanist and coach, Michael Sushel, not only tolerates you when you decide to do said slop-through with two pianos; but also (when you decide to take the piece seriously) pushes you to continuously work to find your stride and improve.